csga5000/tinymce-prevent-delete/README.md

   - Pushing ctrl/alt backspace/delete will not do anything if the code determines that it will remove non-removable code.
 I have not fixed this because I don't know an easy way to change what will be deleted or to delete text manually without changing the cursor location.
   - I believe there are some odd cases where you can still delete non-deletable things.
 I do intend to address this one at some point.

 Feel free to fix any flaws yourself and submit a pull request.
 The code isn't THAT complicated and I annotated it well enough.

-I don't know of a better alternative for you if you wish to mimic this functionality.
+### Why use this library?
+There's no real better alternatives I know of if you need this functionality.
+If you have changes, you can edit my code.
+If you want to tackle the issue yourself, let me know if you come up with something better.
+I'll do my best to be active if you have issues or pull requests, though I may take a few days to address things.

 ###Last note: